Yongding River

 The Yongding River (永定河 (永定河, Yǒngdìng Hé, Yungting Ho)) is a river in northern China.
-It is one of the main tributaries in the Hai River system and is best known as the largest river to flow through Beijing.
+It is one of the main tributaries in the Hai River system and is the largest river to flow through Beijing.
 In recent years, the Beijing segment of the river has dried up due to environmental issues.
 The Beijing municipal government has invested 16 billion yuan in an effort to replace the riverbed with parkland or smaller bodies of water.

 Etymology

 The river was originally called Wuding River (無定河 (Wúdìng Hé)), literally "unfixed river", because its flow was irregular.
 When the Kangxi Emperor reigned, he enacted various hydraulic engineering projects in the region to rein in the seasonal flooding.
 After those projects, the river was renamed to its modern name, which means "ever-fixed river".

 Geography

 The Yongding River is 650 km in length and drains an area of 47,016 km2.
 It emerges from the Guancen Mountains (管涔山) in Ningwu County, Shanxi Province, where it is known as the Sanggan River (桑干河) and flows northeast into Inner Mongolia and then heads southeast into Hebei Province.

 In Huailai County, it fills the Guanting Reservoir, the biggest reservoir serving Beijing, and takes on the name Yongding.
 It enters Beijing Municipality through the Xishan Mountains west of the city in Mentougou District and descends into the flatlands of Fengtai and Daxing Districts.

 The river eventually flows back into Hebei Province and then on to Tianjin Municipality, where it meets the Hai River just before the latter enters the city and then empties into the Bohai Sea at Tanggu.
 Part of the river is diverted before the juncture with the Hai, and flows directly into the Bohai Sea.
 This channel is called the Yongding New River (永定新河).